666xyzw/mock_environment/Readme.md

     -> minimal install + System Tools

     -> Disks:\
-        &nbsp;&nbsp;&nbsp;&nbsp;- /dev/sda - 50GB for OS
+        &nbsp;&nbsp;&nbsp;&nbsp;- /dev/sda - 50GB for OS + data

     -> Network:\
-       &nbsp;&nbsp;&nbsp;&nbsp;1) NIC - for SSH/internet connectivity/serving repo for the Demo machine - must be on the same subnet as the rest of the machines
+       &nbsp;&nbsp;&nbsp;&nbsp;1.
+NIC - for SSH/internet connectivity/serving repo for the Demo machine - must be on the same subnet as the rest of the machines
     -> it`s necessarry for the *Kickstart* lab

 7. **Demo**